 The steps to index the repository are serialized into an index record and inserted into a task queue to be processed asynchronously by a pool of task executors.

 Because indexing an arbitrary code base may require arbitrary commands to be run (e.g., dependency gathering, compilation steps, code generation, etc), we process each index job in a Firecracker virtual machine managed by Weave Ignite.
 These virtual machines are coordinated by the executor service which is deployed directly on GCP compute nodes.

-When idle, the executor process will periodically poll the executor-queue asking for an index job.
-If one exists, the executor-queue will open a long-running database transaction in order to lock the record during processing.
-A periodic heartbeat request between the executor and the executor-queue will ensure that transactions do not stay permanently open if the executor crashes or becomes partitioned from the Sourcegraph instance.
+When idle, the executor process will periodically poll the frontend asking for an index job from a specific queue (configured via an environment variable on the executor).
+A periodic heartbeat request between the executor and the frontend will ensure that jobs do not stay permanently locked if the executor crashes or becomes partitioned from the Sourcegraph instance.

-lsif_indexes table is locked and the record is transformed into a generic (non-code-intel-specific) task to be sent back to the executor.
+lsif_indexes table is transformed into a generic (non-code-intel-specific) task to be sent back to the executor.
 This payload consists of a sequence of docker and src-cli commands to run.

 Once the executor receives a job, it will clone the target repository and checkout a target commit.
 A Firecracker virtual machine is started and the local git clone is copied into it.
-The commands determined by the executor-queue task translation layer are invoked inside of the virtual machine.
-Once done, the virtual machine is removed and a request is made ot the executor-queue to mark the index as successfully processed.
+The commands encoded in the dequeued job are invoked inside of the virtual machine.
+Once done, the virtual machine is removed and a request is made to the frontend to mark the index as successfully processed.